Rutgers University – SC&IAA Constitution and By-Laws

 Article III – Diversity and Inclusion

 SC&IAA aims to recruit a diverse and inclusive group of leaders to serve as executive members, as representative members, and as at-large members.
 The Association will strive to expand its inclusivity by incorporating new technologies and engagement methods to reach as many alumni as possible.
 SC&IAA shares a key goal of the Rutgers University Alumni Association, which is to work at engaging a diverse alumni base in all its activities.
-SC&IAA believes in cultivating engagement through outreach strategies that encompass diverse constituencies including, but not limited to: genders, ethnicities, disabilities, geographies, demographics, academics, recent and milestone graduates, and undergraduate and graduate degrees.
+SC&IAA believes in cultivating engagement through outreach strategies that encompass diverse constituencies including, but not limited to: genders, ethnicities, disabilities, geographies, demographics, academics, first-generation alumni, recent and milestone graduates, and undergraduate and graduate degrees.

 ARTICLE IV – MEMBERSHIP